Dread /dred/

 trying to digest the world's cruelty.

-What deep pit can I cast my shame into,
+What deep pit can I

-So I'll shine bright, like I know I'm meant to?
+like I know I'm meant to?

 Pray, am I meant to?